 Occupants must use caution when operating the seat heater because it may make them feel too hot or cause burns at low temperatures (erythema, varicella).
-Use extra caution for;
+Use extra caution for:

-- Babies, small children, elderly persons, sick persons or handicapped persons - Persons who have delicate skin - Persons who are exhausted - Persons who have taken alcohol or drugs which induce sleep (sleeping drug, cold remedy, etc.)
+- Babies, small children, elderly persons, sick persons or persons with physical disabilities - Persons who have delicate skin - Persons who are exhausted - Persons who have taken alcohol or drugs which induce sleep (sleeping drug, cold remedy, etc.)